canberk94/Penile-Erection-Mechanism/README.md

 [ ICP, Vcorp, Vven ] = F (Csa, Csv, Ccav, Ccorp, Cven, Rsys, Rhel, Rcav, R(pv,out), Rout)

 and intracavernosal pressure (ICP), corporeal and penile venule volumes are calculated (Vcorp and Vven, respectively) for the various erection phases of erectile dysfunction patients.
-Description of all input parameters and output variables are given in the m-file.
+Description of all input parameters and output variables are given in the files.
 An example parameter set for a patient is also can be found in the erection_model m-file.